Chart Color Schemes

 Housing

-Watson displays a diverse mix of dwelling types, with ownership patterns similar to the broader region
+Watson displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 Frequently Asked Questions - Housing